tidyverse/readxl/revdep/problems.md

         doc   2.4Mb
     ```

-# readabs
+# readit

-Version: 0.2.1
+Version: 1.0.0

 ## In both

-*   checking dependencies in R code ...
+*   checking package dependencies ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
-      ‘sjmisc’ ‘stringr’
-      All declared Imports should be used.
+    Package suggested but not available for checking: ‘devtools’
     ```

 # readtext